tpmabdulkareem/AngularLazyLoading/README.md

 # angular-cli-lazyloading

-## This is just a basic template for angular lazy load module

-## You can read my article about lazy loading in [here](https://medium.com/@leekp/lazy-loading-with-angular-4-29c23792b7f4)
+This is just a basic template for angular lazy load module.You can read my article about lazy loading in [here](https://medium.com/@leekp/lazy-loading-with-angular-4-29c23792b7f4)

 ## Let’s start the application and see how lazy it is.

-### _simply run ng serve to start the application.
+ _simply run ng serve to start the application.
 Open Chrome Dev Tool by pressing F12, then go to Network tab.
 When you navigate to a new page, you will see the *.chunk.js will download if that page is never visit before._